June 12-13, 2023

 • Can be effectively covered in the time provided.

-Each session topic should be presented with an equitable lens for the people in the audience and consider how the idea/model/tool being presented could be replicated to advance health equity.
+Each session topic should be presented with an equitable lens for the people in the audience and consider how the strategy/model/tool being presented could be replicated to advance health equity.

 Presenter Expectations